-#MattLauer Is Off Of #Vogue Editor Anna Wintour's VIP List For The #MetGala
+‘Vogue’s’ Anna Wintour Snubs Matt Lauer, Instead Invites Wife Annette Roque To Met Gala

 — Radar Online (@radar_online) May 7, 2018

 This is not the first public sleight that Matt Lauer has suffered since his firing from the Today show.
-In March it was reported that Matt Lauer’s portrait was painted over on the wall of the restaurant, The Palm in NYC.
+In March it was reported that Matt Lauer’s portrait was painted over on the wall of the restaurant The Palm in NYC.
 A caricature of Today’s Hoda Kotb and Kathie Lee Gifford are still on the wall of the swanky steakhouse.

-Sources close to Lauer say that since his dismissal from Today, he has no longer been staying in his NYC apartment, and just last week, the property was sold to a new owner.
-Lauer now spends his time in the Hamptons where he can see his children who live with Roque.
+Sources close to Lauer say that since his dismissal from Today, he has no longer been staying in his NYC apartment and just last week, the property was sold to a new owner.
+Lauer now spends his time in the Hamptons where he can see his children, who live with Roque.

 “He hasn’t shown his face at his Manhattan apartment lately.
 The Hamptons has been a good place for him to hide, but he isn’t sure he will stay.
 Matt definitely regrets his behavior.
 He lost not only his family but his career and many of his closest friends.”